ironsoul0/ironsoul.me/src/posts/p2p.md

 If you are familiar with form and iconography, framing is actually all about **form**.
 This is _“the manner”_ in which information is presented.
 Here we touch on things like the use of images, words and overall context to manipulate the audience.

 Regarding the work of Shahizada, I believe that her work lacks emphasizing what she tries to say.
 Does the work emphasize positive or negative?
 Maybe it takes a neutral part but the phrase _“Think about the future of our country”_ does not let me think this way.
-In my opinion, this phrase drastically affects how the audience derives meaning from the infographics.
+In my opinion, this phrase drastically affects how the audience derives meaning from the infographic.
 However, this phrase is not supported by any image or another text stating for example that there is something bad with our country and we should think about it.

 Information about Kazakhstan taking places in some of the indices seems as just informational thing but not something that will make us think about future our country.
 I would recommend to get rid of the phrase in the end or add some more negative entourage to some of the boxes.